dulvui/simondalvai.org/src/content/games/futsal-manager/index.md

 Contact me at [info@simondalvai.org](mailto:info@simondalvai.org?subject=Futsal%20Manager%20Teams) and I can add it to the game.

 Spread the word, so that many real teams will be available in the game!
-This teams already joined the game:
+These teams already joined the game:
  - [**United Galati**](https://unitedgalati.ro), Romania